 - The reported Welsh figure of 999 Scheduled Ancient Monuments (SAMs) within 50 metres of woodland overstates the number in woodland.
 A more comparable figure is 467 SAMs within 5 metres of woodland boundaries.

-- Information about Heritage Trees of Scotland was compiled for Treefest.
-The Tree Council has compiled information about Heritage Trees of Britain and Northern Ireland.
+- The Tree Council has compiled information about Heritage Trees of Britain and Northern Ireland.

 E6.
 Health & Safety

 Accident statistics for Forestry Commission employees show an average annual rate of around 7 reported accidents per thousand employees between 2008/09 and 2011/12.
 This is lower than the average of around 15 per thousand for the period shown in the published indicators.